UnitTypes.jl

 UnitTypes.@makeBaseMeasureMacro

-macro makeBaseMeasure(quantityName, unitName, unitSymbol::String, isAffine=false)
+macro makeBaseMeasure(quantityName, unitName, abbreviation::String, isAffine=false)

 Make a new base measure which has no relationship to an existing unit.
 For example, in @makeBaseMeasure Length Meter "m":